Perdue Rescue Trial Court Watch - Week 4: Oct 6th-10th, 2025

 Little recaps his case: Zoe found Azalea, Ivy, Poppy, and Aster on the 13th of June.
 They were sick and would not successfully get through slaughter.
 She rescued them and they're now instead happy and healthy, with examination from vets and caretakers.
 The jury doesn't have to believe that she was right to do so, but that she had a good faith belief that she was.
 Zoe, he says, did not act criminally, she acted with good faith to prevent cruelty.

-Once the opening statements were called, the prosecution called their first witness, David Arvizo, who is a deputy in the sheriff's office.
+After opening statements, the prosecution called their first witness, David Arvizo, who is a deputy in the sheriff's office.
 He was called to the slaughterhouse on the night of the rescue, June 13.
-With him, they went through the events of the night - mostly him hearing about the rescue after the fact and being shown the hole in the fence.
-They also went through all of the security footage for each day that there was an entry on the slaughterhouse, having him lay the foundation for who it was and when.
+With him, they went through the events of the night - mostly him hearing about the rescue after the fact and being shown a hole in the fence.
+They also went through all of the security footage for each day that there was an entry into the slaughterhouse, having him lay the foundation for who it was and when.

 Arvizo's testimony is not yet over.
 It will continue tomorrow, followed by cross examination by the defense.